Series: Laurel and Hardy

 Surely the dumbest moment in Laurel and Hardy history has to be the moment where postman Charlie Hall informs the boys of their wasted efforts in carrying the piano all the way up the steps; when the easier option was to load it onto their wagon and drive it around the road which leads to the top of the hill.

-• According to some sources the horse is Dinah, the same mule as seen in the boys' later film Way Out West.
+• According to some sources, the horse is Dinah, the same mule who starred with Laurel and Hardy in Way Out West (1937).
 Personally I do not think this is true.

 • Most sources list Gladys Gale in the role of Billy Gilbert's wife.
-She is in fact Hazel Howell, as confirmed by leading L&H historian Richard W. Bann.
+She is in fact played by Hazel Howell, as confirmed by leading L&H historian Richard W. Bann.

 -end = 'fragile'

 -side/back = "this way up"

 -side/front = "do not nail"

 • When the boys stop to lower the piano onto Ollie's back in the road, the road sign at the side says Delmonte Drive.
 Also, the property they stop next to is up for sale.
 You can see a "For Sale - Bargain" sign in the grass.

 • If the alternate route up and down those steps is as simple as the postman makes out then why didn't the nursemaid with the pram follow the more preferred route of walking down the hill instead, rather than try and wheel a pram down all those steps one by one?

 • After the nursemaid smashes the glass bottle over Ollie's head watch as Stan gently kicks the broken bottle top into the side of the road.
 This was probably more human instinct than it was scripted.